 For example, NASA's Kepler mission seeks to discover Earth-sized planets around other stars by measuring minute changes in the star's light curve as the planet passes between the star and the spacecraft.
-The alternative hypothesis of panspermia is that the first elements of life may have formed on another planet with even more favorable conditions (or even in interstellar space, asteroids, etc.) Bilateral or multilateral cooperation between several countries to carry out scientific space missions became the usual way of proceeding.
-The spacecraft would enter the orbit of Saturn and allow multiple flyovers through the icy plumes of Enceladus to collect icy and volatile plume particles and return them to Earth in a capsule.
-In addition to the United States and the Soviet Union, several other countries achieved the capacity to develop and operate scientific spaceships and, therefore, carry out their own scientific space missions.
-The concept of space weather was proposed to describe the changing conditions in the Sun-Earth region of the solar system.
-Also, keep an eye out for school clubs, volunteer work, summer jobs, or internships available in math or science.
-Beagle 2 was a failed British lander on Mars that was part of the European Space Agency's 2003 Mars Express mission.
+The alternative hypothesis of panspermia suggests that life may have formed on another planet with more favorable conditions or even in interstellar space, asteroids, etc. Bilateral or multilateral cooperation between several countries to carry out scientific space missions has become common practice.
+For instance, a spacecraft would enter Saturn's orbit and allow multiple flyovers through Enceladus' icy plumes to collect icy and volatile plume particles and return them to Earth in a capsule.
+In addition to the United States and Soviet Union, several other countries have achieved the capacity to develop and operate scientific spaceships and carry out their own scientific space missions.
+The concept of space weather was proposed to describe changing conditions in the Sun-Earth region of the solar system.

+To get involved in this field, students should look for school clubs, volunteer work, summer jobs, or internships available in math or science.
+One example is Beagle 2, a failed British lander on Mars that was part of the European Space Agency's 2003 Mars Express mission.